Don’t want to read over 3,000 words on how to find your first freelance web design clients? Listen to the podcast OR watch the YouTube Video.

 But, there are some things you can do to start out on the right foot, not clueless like I was.

-It doesn’t have to be as painful as my experience was.
-Here are a few things that I’ve learned that will make you a pro at finding freelance web design clients even if you’re new to the game.
+Here is what I learned from those first painful attempts that will make you a pro at finding freelance web design clients even if you’re new to the game.

 How to Get Freelance Web Design Clients When You’re Starting from Scratch